 General advice and resources for young carers

 - The Children’s Society works with children and young people and has lots of advice and resources for young carers on its website.

 - The Mix provides support for young people aged 25 and under on things such as mental health, relationships and money.
-It has recently launched an online group chat for young carers/young adult carers which takes place on Friday evenings.
+They run an online group chat for young carers/young adult carers which takes place on Friday evenings.

 - Young Scot is Scotland's national youth information service.
 Visit the website for stories from other young people on their experience of being a carer and get loads of information on caring for someone.

 - Meic is the helpline service for children and young people up to the age of 25 in Wales.
 Freephone: 0808 80 23456 or visit the website for other ways to get in touch.

 Financial advice and support

-- Find out about financial support for young and young adult carers on the Money Advice website.
+- Find out about financial support for young and young adult carers on Money Advice.

 - Young carers across Scotland can access a package of opportunities via Young Scot Membership.

 Getting into work

-Getting into Work is our handbook for young adult carers in England who want to get into work.
-It will be particularly useful if you are looking for work for the first time, have been out of work for a while or if you are in work but looking for a new job.
+The Carers Trust handbook, Getting into Work, is for young adult carers in England who want to enter employment.
+It offers useful advice, whether you are looking for work for the first time, have been out of work for a while, or if you are in work but looking for a new job.

-- See our booklet Know your Rights: Support for Young Carers and Young Adult Carers in England.
+- See the Carers Trust booklet Know your Rights: Support for Young Carers and Young Adult Carers in England.

 - LawStuff gives free legal information to young people in England.
 LawStuff is run by Coram Children’s Legal Centre, which provides more detailed information both over the phone and online.

 - The Children’s Society's website also has information for children and young people in England on your rights.

-- The Office of the Children’s Commissioner for England speaks up for children and young people so that policymakers and the people who have an impact on their lives take their views and interests into account when making decisions about them.
+- The Office of the Children’s Commissioner for England speaks up for children and young people so that policymakers and decision makers take the views and interests of young people into account when making decisions about them.